 Appointing a representative and deciding when that appointment takes effect is vitally important.
 It may be as simple as relying on your executor or a family member to add this to their checklist of items to handle.
 If you don’t have a family member or close friend, you might consider a company offering digital asset management services.
 However, the reliability and durability of companies that offer this service need to be carefully considered and you might consider what happens if they need to be replaced either during your lifetime or thereafter.
 It’s important to plan ahead of time to ensure they will be able to carry out your wishes as closely as possible.
 If you fail to act, it may be impossible for them to get the job done.

 Fiduciaries need to locate, access, protect and properly dispose of digital assets.
 Access to online accounts is important not just to resolve probate and preserve existing assets, but also to make sure that the deceased does not become the victim of identity theft.
 The problems they might have to overcome generally fall into three main areas.

 1. Passwords: In many instances, it may be sufficient if your executor simply knows your accounts and passwords or where to find that information if something happens to you.
 Although people are sometimes admonished not to write down passwords, for most people it probably is best to have passwords written and accessible to only someone who will need to know about it in case something suddenly happens to you.
 This information could be kept in the same place as you store your will.

-2. Digital Encryption: Perhaps not all digital assets are intended for another person, as there may be some documents that should not be shared.
+2. Digital Encryption: Not all digital assets are intended for another person, some documents should not be shared.
 You might decide that some assets should expire when you do, or to contradict the adage that says you can’t take it with you.
 However, make sure that you have carefully considered exactly what you want to take to the grave, as mistakes in this area can be quite costly.

 Janney's Document Vault